ibm-cloud-docs/pattern-vpc-security/overview.md

 - Understand the compliance framework applicable to your environment.
 - Understand how needed compliance frameworks are translated into security configurations.
-- Use automation such as {{site.data.keyword.compliance_long:}} to automate security configurations and tracking thereof.
+- Use automation such as {{site.data.keyword.compliance_long}} to automate security configurations and tracking thereof.
 - Develop workflows and approval processes to control security configuration changes.
 Ensure change rights are strictly controlled through Identity and Access Management (IAM) permissions

 ### Solutioning Guidance